adwiens/postgraphile-node/README.md

 # postgraphile-node

-Query Postgraphile directly with GQL from the same Node app.
+Query Postgraphile from the same Node app.

 ## Usage